syzodidntmakeit/kawaiiblog/posts/21-10-2025/blog.md

+---
+id: 'aws-sucks'
-# Amazon; Our Overlords Have Failed Us
+title: 'Amazon; Our Overlords Have Failed Us'
+date: '2025-10-21'
+category: 'tech'
+excerpt: "AWS went down for three hours and broke the internet.
+And I think it's entirely our fault."
+---

 Look, I hate Amazon as much as the next Twitter user, but maybe we do need them after all.